 Fr8App Streamlines Carrier Onboarding Process with Automated and Effortless Sign-Up

-Freight Technologies, Inc. Revolutionizing the Transportation Industry with a Seamless Carrier Onboarding Experience for its Fr8App Platform in Mexico and U.S.

-/EIN News/ -- HOUSTON, Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. (Nasdaq: FRGT) (“Fr8Tech”), a technology company whose custom-developed Fr8App, an industry-leading freight-matching platform powered by AI and machine-learning and offers a real-time portal for B2B cross-border shipping and domestic shipping within the USMCA region, proudly announces their new, automated and effortless carrier onboarding process, making it easier than ever for qualified carriers to sign up and move loads with Fr8App.
+HOUSTON, Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Freight Technologies, Inc. FRGT ("Fr8Tech"), a technology company whose custom-developed Fr8App, an industry-leading freight-matching platform powered by AI and machine-learning and offers a real-time portal for B2B cross-border shipping and domestic shipping within the USMCA region, proudly announces their new, automated and effortless carrier onboarding process, making it easier than ever for qualified carriers to sign up and move loads with Fr8App.
 Starting today, qualified carriers who join the Fr8App platform can sign up, get approved and unlock all the opportunities Fr8App offers within minutes.

 Through an easily accessible mobile interface, carriers wanting to upload their information to work on Fr8App's platform are guided through step-by-step instructions to capture the necessary information.
 Once a carrier submits the required information, eligible carriers are verified and able to book loads straight from the Fr8App platform within minutes.
 This streamlined onboarding process allows carriers to avoid the tedious and possibly frustrating task of completing hardcopy forms, which are associated with most legacy systems and required to register for freight transportation.